codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 The repository access settings configured in Codemagic GitHub app apply to the repositories you share in your Codemagic team only if:

-* GitHub app integration is connected in **Team settings > Team integrations**.
+* GitHub App integration is connected in **Team settings > Team integrations**.
-* The primary team owner has connected the GitHub app integration for their personal account in **User settings > Integrations** and the team has not enabled the GitHub integration.
-If the regular GitHub integration is enabled for the team, the connected account makes use of OAuth permissions and the restrictions you configure in GitHub app do not apply.
+* The primary team owner has connected the GitHub App integration for their personal account in **User settings > Integrations** and the team has not enabled the GitHub (OAuth) integration.
+If the regular GitHub integration is enabled for the team, the connected account makes use of OAuth permissions and the restrictions you configure in GitHub App do not apply.

 {{<notebox>}}
 Currently, Codemagic has no way of knowing whether it has access to team apps before the build is started.
 Due to this, team apps to which you have revoked access in the GitHub app may not appear grayed out in the UI.
 {{</notebox>}}

-#### Disabling Codemagic GitHub app integration
+#### Diconnecting Codemagic GitHub app integration

-The Codemagic CI/CD GitHub app integration can be disabled by clicking **Disconnect** in **User settings > Integrations > GitHub App** for your personal account or in **Team settings > Team Integrations > GitHub App** to disconnect it from the team.
+The Codemagic CI/CD GitHub App integration can be disabled by clicking **Disconnect** in **User settings > Integrations > GitHub App** for your personal account or in **Team settings > Team Integrations > GitHub App** to disconnect it from the team.
 This annuls all settings configured for the Codemagic app in GitHub but won't delete your buid history.

 The GitHub app integration is also disabled when you **uninstall** the Codemagic CI/CD app in GitHub.
 You can still log in to Codemagic with the GitHub app and see your build history if Codemagic CI/CD remains an **authorized GitHub app** in GitHub.
 Please note that unless you have other active integrations (e.g. GitHub, Bitbucket or GitLab OAuth integration), your Codemagic account will be deleted in two weeks.
 You can cancel account deletion by navigating to **User settings > Delete account** and clicking **Cancel deletion** before the two weeks are up.